aman-20232703/python--full-tutorial/README.md

-# Python Full Tutorial — Beginner to Advanced
+# 🐍Python Full Tutorial — Beginner to Advanced
 #### Welcome to the ultimate Python tutorial repository!
 This project covers everything from the basics to advanced-level topics in Python programming, explained with practical examples, comments, and clean formatting.

-## What You'll Learn
+## What covers
 ### Python Fundamentals
 - Print statements, comments, and escape characters